-We believe that it is appropriate for us to undertake permissible non-audit services, and we will comply with the policies that the Council has approved and that are in compliance with PSAA Terms of Appointment.
+We believe that it is appropriate for us to undertake permissible non-audit services, and we will comply with the policies that the Pension Fund has approved and that are in compliance with the PSAA Terms of Appointment.

-At the time of writing, no non-audit fees are proposed.
-No additional safeguards are required.
+At the time of writing, there are no non-audit services provided by us to the Pension Fund.

-A self-interest threat may also arise if members of our audit engagement team have objectives or are rewarded in relation to sales of non-audit services to the Council.
+A self-interest threat may also arise if members of our audit engagement team have objectives or are rewarded in relation to sales of non-audit services to the Pension Fund.
 We confirm that no member of our audit engagement team, including those from other service lines, is in this position, in compliance with Ethical Standard 4.